10 SEO Fails (and how to avoid them!)

 This is why it's recommended to have a closed test environment to validate any changes or new implementations first, so you can easily fix any problems you find or show the results to the process stakeholders to get final approval to launch.

 Here are some resources for testing and validating some of the most common and critical activities of an SEO process:

 6. Only Care About the Number of Links You Earn Each Month

 _"We have so few links!
 We need many more of them to beat out our competitors and succeed." _Remember, when it comes to links it's not only about volume but also relevance, authority and trust, among other key characteristics.

-Despite the attention that the Penguin Updates have had and the fact that there have been very prominent and documented cases of affected sites, recovery stories and many published guides to diagnose and recover from them, and even surveys showing that most site owners said they haven't been able to recover, some site owners still only look at the number of links that their SEOs build every month, overlooking the quality of the links and their further impact on traffic and conversions.
+Despite the attention that the Penguin Updates have had and the fact that there have been very prominent and documented cases of affected sites, recovery stories and many published guides to diagnose and recover from them, and even surveys showing that most site owners said they haven't been able to recover, some site owners still only look at the number of links that their SEOs build every month, overlooking the quality of the links, how much link juice is passed and their further impact on traffic and conversions.

 This makes it important to educate our clients about all the metrics that should be taken into consideration to assess links and their integral value toward the SEO process.
 We need to remember to not only make the case for and implement sustainable link building strategies but also to update our reporting systems to show how high-quality links benefit the site's business success.
 Check out the following link-building resources that will help you with this:

 "There is no such thing as multi-device or mobile SEO.
 Mobile browsers and device capabilities are evolving so quickly that no specific optimization is needed _for them!__" _Because your audience behavior and intent is exactly the same for all devices, right?
 Of course not.